-Her ability to juggle responsibilites knows no bounds – this year, on top of her new role, she also took up a position in China’s Next Top Model, as well as being behind the wardrobe for Divorce Lawyers, one of the most successful Chinese TV shows in Asia.
+Her ability to juggle responsibilites knows no bounds — she took up a position in China’s Next Top Model in 2015, as well as being behind the wardrobe for Divorce Lawyers, one of the most successful Chinese TV shows in Asia.

 After leaving university, Liu decided to be a stylist, and her editorials have featured in i-D, Glass and Dazed & Confused.
 She was previously the style director for Harper’s Bazaar China.